Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

 tx start
 ```

-While `format=csv` is valid for `tx`, note that the CLI will first convert the CSV to a temporary binary file:
+While `format=csv` is valid for `tx`, note that the CLI will first convert the CSV to a temporary binary file in the current working directory, named "bladeRF_samples_from_csv.bin", as shown below:

 ```
-bladeRF> tx config file=samples.txt format=csv repeat=10 delay=10000000
+bladeRF> tx config file=samples.csv format=csv repeat=10 delay=10000000
 bladeRF> tx start

-Converted CSV file to binary file.
-Using /tmp/bladeRF-ddLNmc Note that this program will not delete the temporary file.
+    Converted CSV to SC16 Q11 file and switched to converted file.

 bladeRF> tx

-    State: Running
+    State: Idle
+    Last error: None
-    File: /tmp/bladeRF-ddLNmc
+    File: bladeRF_samples_from_csv.bin
-    Format: C16, Binary (Little Endian)
-    Repeat: 10 iterations
-    Repeat delay: 10000000 us
+    File format: SC16 Q11, Binary
+    Repetitions: 1
+    Repetition delay: none
+    # Buffers: 32
+    # Samples per buffer: 32768
+    # Transfers: 16
+    Timeout (ms): 1000
 ```

-## Creating a setup.txt ##
+## Running Scripts ##
-It is often useful in debugging to quickly get the device into a known state.
+It is often useful in debugging to quickly put the device into a known state.
 The bladeRF-cli supports script files to alleviate the need to write a small program or manually enter a number of commands.
-(Running scripts from within scripts or the interactive mode is comming soon!)

-Below is a sample `setup.txt` file which can be provided via the -s command line option.
-Note that the syntax from the interactive mode is used, _#_ may be used to comment out the remainder of a line.
+Below is a sample script file which can be provided via the -s command line option.
+Scripts may also be run from within interactive mode, via the `run` command.
+Note that the syntax from the interactive mode is used.

 ```
-set frequency 1000000000  # Tune to 1 GHz on both RX and TX set samplerate 10000000   # Sample @ 10 MHz
+set frequency 1000000000
+set samplerate 10000000
-set bandwidth 28000000    # 28 MHz bandwidth
+set bandwidth 28000000

-# Configure gains
 set lnagain bypass
 set txvga1 -14
 set txvga2 20
 set rxvga1 20
 set rxvga2 20

-# Print out a few settings

 print frequency
 print samplerate
 print bandwidth
 ```

+When transmitting or receiving samples via scripts, be sure to use the `rx wait` or `tx wait` to ensure ongoing reception/transmission completes prior to exiting the script.